ctjoumas/grpc-store-poc/README.md

 Note that the generated files will be created in the obj\Debug\netcoreapp2.1 folder.

 ## StoreServer project
+Implements the service: ``` public class StoreImpl : Store.StoreBase ```
-Listens on port 50052 of the localhost and implements the API generated from the protocol buffer.
+and listens on port 50052 of the localhost and implements the API generated from the protocol buffer.

 ### Example of implementing the simple RPC
 ```